EvaMaeRey/ggplot2-extension-cookbook/README.md

 C. Scherer’s
 <https://www.cedricscherer.com/slides/RLadiesTunis-2021-favorite-ggplot-extensions.pdf>)

-Regarding focus on stat\_‘s vs. geom\_’s, I take a geoms-first approach, because they are more commonly used.
-I suspect geom\_\* function names are more concrete descriptions of what the creator envisions for her plot, whereas stat function names may feel a be more ’adverbial’ and nebulous in their description of rendered output.
-Consider that ggplot(mtcars, aes(wt, mpg)) + stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() create identical ggplot objects, but later feels more descriptive of the resultant plot.
-Between these two options, the preference for the geom\_ is evident in the data; on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’. stat\_\* constructions are more flexible, so of course, the topic is covered.
+Regarding focus on stat\_‘s vs. geom\_’s functions, I take a geom\_\* -first approach, because they are more commonly used.
+I suspect we find geom\_\* function names to be more concrete descriptions of what the creator envisions for her plot, whereas stat\_\* function names may feel a be more ’adverbial’ and nebulous in their description of rendered output.
+Consider that ggplot(mtcars, aes(wt, mpg)) + stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() create identical plots, but later feels much more descriptive of the resultant plot.
+Between these two options, the preference for the geom\_ is evident in the user data; on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’.
+Of course, stat\_\* constructions are more flexible and important and the topic is covered later on.

 Finally, most of the code is at the ‘R for Data Science’ level, and not ‘Advanced R’ level, which hopefully will afford greater reach.
 While